Meerkat Natural History

 This animal lives throughout the whole of the Kalahari desert where it digs elaborate burrows.

-The average lifespan of these animals is from 12 to 14 years.
+The average lifespan of a meerkat is from 12 to 14 years.

 This animal is mainly an insectivore feeding on a variety of insects, however when need be will also feed on small lizards, snakes, eggs and other small mammals.
 These animals spend a lot of their time foraging for their food.